You are here

 The undergraduate program offers students solid training not only in all major areas of theoretical linguistics—phonetics, phonology, syntax and semantics—but also in historical linguistics and computational linguistics.
 Our faculty's language area interests range from Indo-European languages (Germanic, Celtic, Romance, Slavic) to Japanese, Korean, Indonesian and Cheyenne.
 Undergraduate students have opportunities to work directly with faculty on original independent research projects as well as to get hands-on research experience through participating in faculty and graduate students' various research projects.
 Many of our undergraduate majors write honors theses.
 Visit the Honors Program section below to learn more.

 Linguistics majors and minors are also encouraged to develop programs of study which focus on individual areas of special interest.
+Please reference Courses of Study for a full listing of linguistics courses.
 The major or minor can be combined with a related discipline such as anthropology, computer science, philosophy and psychology or can incorporate language study from Cornell's extensive offerings in both modern languages and classical languages.

 The Department of Linguistics does not handle undergraduate admissions.
 Prospective students interested in majoring in Linguistics at Cornell should apply to the University directly for admission to Arts & Sciences.
 The linguistics major and minor are hosted by the College of Arts and Sciences.